Asabeneh/30-Days-Of-Python/DENSE_LESSON_STANDARD.md

 8. **Common mistakes.** Show realistic beginner mistakes, the observed error or wrong output, and the smallest repair.
 9. **Security application.** Apply the concept to synthetic logs, indicators, local files, a resettable service, or another bounded fixture.
 Distinguish observation from inference.
 10. **Design judgment.** Discuss a trade-off, limitation, or alternative implementation.
 State what the example cannot prove.
 11. **Exercises.** End with direct numbered questions and coding tasks that reuse the exact concepts and examples just taught.
+Each item must name its starting point and expected result, and advanced security review must come after the concrete coding action.
 12. **Finish line.** State the commands, tests, artifacts, and explanation that demonstrate completion.

 ## Example density